-Allspice and nutmeg are two completely different and unrelated spices despite the fact there are some shared flavor notes.
+Allspice and nutmeg are two completely different and unrelated spices, despite the fact there are some shared flavor notes.
+Allspice has a relatively complex flavor, which is evidenced in the fact that it is likened to three different spices.
 The “allspice” name was coined because Englishmen in the 17th century believed that the spice tasted like a mixture of cloves, cinnamon, and nutmeg.
 The most pronounced flavor note in allspice is that of cloves, which keeps it from being as sweet as nutmeg.

 While allspice does have some of the same flavor notes as nutmeg, the two are not perfectly interchangeable.
 Allspice is a little too savory and bitter to serve as a nutmeg substitute by itself in many sweet applications.
 While it could be used in combination with other spices in an apple pie, it may not work as a replacement for nutmeg in a dish where the nutmeg is the primary spice.
 It can serve as a decent (but not ideal) substitute in some savory dishes.

 Nutmeg can be used to replace allspice, but you may not want to use it alone.
 For best results, combine nutmeg with cinnamon and cloves to get a better approximation of the allspice flavor.
 On its own, nutmeg will not be able to serve as a good substitute for allspice in savory dishes.
 For example, nutmeg should not be your first choice as an allspice substitute in a jerk seasoning.

 Allspice is versatile in that it is used in both sweet and savory applications.
-Among its more popular uses are apple pie spice and pumpkin pie spice where it plays a supporting role to cinnamon, nutmeg and clove.
+Among its more popular uses are apple pie spice and pumpkin pie spice where it plays a supporting role to cinnamon, nutmeg, and clove.
 It is the central spice in Jamaican jerk seasoning, where it is supported by a variety of herbs and spices like chili pepper and thyme.
-You can use allspice to flavor burger patties, meatloaf and as an ingredient in a dry rub for pork or poultry.
+You can use allspice to flavor burger patties, meatloaf, and as an ingredient in a dry rub for pork or poultry.

 Nutmeg is usually used in spicy desserts including custards, cookies, and certain cakes.
-It also pairs well with some savory items including eggs, beans, and certain cheeses.
-Nutmeg is traditionally used in certain Middle eastern dishes featuring lamb as well as in haggis, the famous Scottish dish featuring assorted organ meats.
+It also pairs well with some savory items, including eggs, beans, and certain cheeses.
+Nutmeg is traditionally used in certain Middle eastern dishes featuring lamb, as well as in haggis, the famous Scottish dish featuring assorted organ meats.